The celebration of the Mass is the source and summit of the Catholic faith.

 I LIKE TO PLAY MUSIC.
 CAN I GET INVOLVED IN MUSIC MINISTRY ON SUNDAYS?

-Heck yes!
+Heck yeah!
 We are always on the look-out for people who want to help!
 Just let us know and we will find a place for you!

 WHAT IF I HAVEN'T BEEN TO MASS IN A WHILE?

 Not much changed!
-I imagine that one of the things that you didn't like about the Mass growing up is that it was always the same thing…every time.
+We imagine that one of the things that you didn't like about the Mass growing up is that it was always the same thing… every time.
 It’s more or less the same.

 But the good news is: you have.
 Our guess is that you have changed since you were younger.
 Because of that, our second guess is that the weight of the Mass is just right for you.